BurnOutTrader/fund-forge/README.md

 On the client side the function calls are automatically forwarded to the correct api and so no changes to `ClientSideDataVendor` or `ClientSideBrokerage` need to be made

-All requests made by the engine will use the DataVendor or Brokerage variant in some way.
+All requests made by the engine will use the `DataVendor` or `Brokerage` enum variants in some way.
 We are simply:
 1. Sending a request to the server using the DataVendor or Brokerage enum variant
 2. The server is returning a response with the data we require based on that variant.